-On July 26, 2007, the Board authorized a common stock repurchase program under which Simon Property may purchase up to \$1.0 billion of its common stock over the following twenty-four months.
-Simon Property may repurchase the shares in the open market or in privately negotiated transactions.
+On July 26, 2007, the Board authorized us to repurchase up to \$1.0 billion of our common stock over the following twenty-four months.
+We may repurchase the shares in the open market or in privately negotiated transactions.
 No purchases have been made as part of this program in 2008.
 The program has remaining availability of approximately \$950.7 million.

-As previously disclosed, for the quarter ending June 30, 2008, holders of Series I 6% Convertible Perpetual Preferred Units, or the Series I Units, and Simon Property's Series I 6% Convertible Perpetual Preferred Stock, or Series I Preferred Stock, could have elected to convert their securities during the quarter into our units and shares of Simon Property common stock, respectively.
-The optional conversion is a result of the closing price of Simon Property's common stock exceeding the applicable trigger price per share for a period of 20 trading days in the last 30 trading days of the prior quarter.
-If a holder of Series I Units converts them into units, then the holder may also elect to exchange those units into Simon Property common stock on a one-for-one basis in accordance with our partnership agreement.
-During the six months ended June 30, 2008, 17,613 shares of Series I Preferred Stock were converted into 13,957 shares of common stock and Simon Property converted a like number of its Series I Units into units.
-As of June 30, 2008, the conversion trigger price of \$78.30 had been met and the Series I Units are convertible into 0.798212 of a unit and the Series I Preferred Stock is convertible into 0.798212 of a share of Simon Property common stock through September 30, 2008.
+As previously disclosed, for the quarter ending June 30, 2008, holders of our Series I 6% Convertible Perpetual Preferred Stock, or the Series I Preferred Stock, could have elected to convert their shares during the quarter into shares of our common stock.
+The optional conversion is as a result of the closing sale price of our common stock exceeding the applicable trigger price per share for a period of 20 trading days in the last 30 trading days of the prior quarter.
+During the six months ended June 30, 2008, 17,613 shares of Series I Preferred Stock were converted into 13,957 shares of common stock.
+As of June 30, 2008, the conversion trigger price of \$78.30 had been met and each share of Series I Preferred Stock is convertible into 0.798212 of a share of common stock through September 30, 2008.